Wuifi/kostal2mqtt/README.md

 ### Grafana

-By logging the data with this script it's easily possible to create a nice Grafana Dashboard to display some of the interesting data: to use it in your Grafana instance.
+By logging the data with this script it's easily possible to create a nice Grafana Dashboard to display some of the interesting data.

 ### NODE-RED
 **... to be developped**